Klagetoh, Arizona

-Klagetoh (Łeeyiʼtó) is a census-designated place (CDP) in Apache County, Arizona, United States.
+Klagetoh is a census-designated place (CDP) in Apache County, Arizona, United States.
 The population was 242 at the 2010 census.

 History

 Missionaries transcribed “Łeeyi’ tó” as Klagetoh. “Łeeyi’ tó” translates as underground water which is now an abandoned well.
 It was the first well to be developed and used by the community.
 The abandoned well is located approximately 1/8 mi east of the Red Mesa Store.

 The people who pioneered Klagetoh itself are not remembered, at least by name.
 The Anasazi had a thriving settlement here once, perhaps with almost as many residents as the 6,000-person chapter boasts today.

 Rug

 Navajo rugs from the Klagetoh area are among the most popular because of their bold clear cut designs.
 The Klagetoh weaving is distinguished by strong central design motifs, complex bordering, and a combination of grey, black, white, and red yarns.
 It is very similar to the Ganado rugs, but with a predominantly gray background instead of the Ganado's red.